Abi-Hurairah/JUNOLLM/README.md

   "sentimentScore": -7,
   "counsel": "It's completely understandable to feel overwhelmed when facing challenges with an important project.
 Remember that progress isn't always linear.
 Take a moment to step back and breathe..."
 }

-POST /qa
-Description: Answers a natural language question based on the user's entire journal history.

-Headers: Requires an X-User-Id header with the integer ID of an existing user.

-Request Body:

-{
-  "question": "What was I happy about last week?"
-}

-Success Response:

-{
-  "answer": "Based on your entries, last